 To calculate the required contribution, assumptions are made about future events that affect the amount and timing of benefits to be paid and assets to be accumulated.
 Each year actual experience is measured against the assumptions.
-If overall experience is more favorable than anticipated (an actuarial gain), the contribution requirement will decrease from the previous year.
+If the expected contribution is paid, there are no changes in plan provisions, methods, or assumptions, and if overall experience is more favorable than anticipated (an actuarial gain), the contribution requirement will decrease from the previous year.
 On the other hand, the contribution requirement will increase if overall actuarial experience is less favorable than expected (an actuarial loss).